Lefortov/react-two-way-querybuilder/README.md

     * `select`: select styles,
     * `input`: input styles,
     * `txtArea`: text area styles :D
+    * `error`: error message styling

-- **buttonsText**: text of the buttons, you can redefine it for multilanguage support or because you just want.
+- **`buttonsText`**: text of the buttons, you can redefine it for multilanguage support or because you just want.
 By default used following text:
     * addRule: `'Add rule'`,
     * addGroup: `'Add group'`,
     * clear: `'Clear'`,